Stock market today: Asian shares sink as jitters over Chinese markets prompt heavy selling

 Hong Kong's Hang Seng shed 1.9% to 15,905.80.
 The Shanghai Composite index recovered from early losses, adding 0.3% to 2,893.99.

 Investors were selling stocks of technology and property companies.
-Online food delivery company Meituan dropped 2% and games company Tencent lost 2.2%.
-Financially troubled property developer China Garden Holding lost 4.2% and Sino-Ocean Group Holding plunged 9.5%.
+Online food delivery company Meituan dropped 2.3% and video games company Tencent lost 2.4%.
+Financially troubled property developer China Garden Holding lost 5.6% and Sino-Ocean Group Holding plunged 9.5%.

 China is due to provide an update in its economy on Wednesday that economists forecast will show annual growth at 5.3% in the last quarter, up from 4.9% in July-September.